prayagnshah/Sound-Extraction/README.md

 1. Run sound_extraction.py to get the extracted audio files.
 You need to set the path where the downloaded files are there.
 Here is an example:

-    python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"
+    `python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"`

 Arguments and commands used are required to get the extraction of audio files according to the sample times.

 2. Run sound_extraction.py to get the sliced audio files which can handle around 192K sample rate.
 Here is an example:

-    python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -slice 10
+    `python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -slice 10`

 Arguments and commands used are required to get the slicing of larger audio files into smaller audio files of your choice.

 Here's a complete list of all command line arguments:

     -r, Path to original audio files (required).
 Need to make sure all the audio are stored in the folder.
-    -o, Path to output folder (required).
+    -o, Path to output folder.
 Need to make sure all the folder is created.
-    -c, Path to csv file (required).
+    -c, Path to csv file.
 CSV file where all the sample recordings names are stored and sample recording should have the column name "sampleFile".
-    -s, Site name (required).
+    -s, Site name.
 Name of the site.
     -d, Duration of the extracted audio file  (optional).
 You can change the duration and can have whatever choice of extracted recordings.
 Default is 3 minutes.
     -span, Span of the audio file (optional).
 Extracted audio files will not span to 3 minutes if the original file is shorter.
     -e, Extension of the audio file (optional)(.wav or .flac).
 If your original audio files are flac then you need to use ".wav".
 Default is flac.